tsnieuwen/force_be_with_me/README.md

 ## Endpoints

 ### Get `https://force-be-with-me.herokuapp.com/api/v1/characters`
 - This endpoints returns character records from the database.
 It is sorted as well as paginated.
 Default sorting is ascending alphabetically by character name, and default pagination is page 1, twenty records per page.
-More on that below:

 #### Valid Query Parameters
 - name